-Victoria is an Engineer-In-Training at WaterSMART, focused primarily on resource industry projects.
-BACK TO TEAM
+Victoria is an Engineer at WaterSMART, focused primarily on resource industry projects.

 Since starting at WaterSMART, Victoria has been involved with the development and management of the Oil Sands Leadership Initiative (OSLI) and Canada’s Oil Sands Innovation Alliance (COSIA) projects, including both the water and tailings Environmental Priority Areas of COSIA.